hunaispc/FlutterCourseModules/4-RestApiIntegration/module2.md

 This guide provides a step-by-step tutorial on integrating an API using **Flutter BLoC** for state management.
 It uses **Rapid API** for fetching data, **Postman** for testing API responses, and **JSON to Dart** for creating models.

 ---
-# About Rapid API
+🚀# About Rapid API

-Rapid API is the world’s largest API marketplace that enables developers to discover, connect, and manage thousands of APIs in one platform.
-It provides a secure way to integrate APIs, offers various pricing plans, and simplifies authentication with a single API key.
-Developers can browse different APIs, test them directly on the platform, and access analytics for monitoring API usage.
+Rapid API is the world’s largest API marketplace, enabling developers to discover, connect, and manage thousands of APIs in a single platform.
+It offers a secure integration process, multiple pricing plans, and simplified authentication using a single API key.

----
+With Rapid API, developers can:

+Explore and test APIs directly on the platform
+Monitor API usage with built-in analytics
+Access a variety of APIs for different use cases

 For this guide, we will use the Anime Database API from Rapid API to fetch anime details.
 ## **Project Setup**